-PRRs require patients to receive controlled substance prescriptions and related care from designated pharmacies, prescribers, hospitals, and/or other providers, such as dentists or pain management specialists.
-Patients enrolled in Kansas' PRR are assigned to a designated pharmacy, prescriber, and hospital.
-The chart below compares Kansas' PRR program design with that of other programs.
+PRRs require patients to receive controlled substance prescriptions and related care from designated pharmacies, prescribers, hospitals and/or other providers, such as dentists or pain management specialists.
+Patients enrolled in Maryland's PRR are assigned to a designated pharmacy.
+The chart below compares Maryland's PRR program design with that of other programs.

-Assign patients to a pharmacy only Assign patients to both a pharmacy and prescriber Assign patients to a pharmacy, prescriber, and hospital Number of responding programs (%) n = 38 13 (34%) 17 (45%) 8 (21%) Kansas' PRR \checkmark
+Assign patients to a pharmacy only Assign patients to both a pharmacy and prescriber Assign patients to a pharmacy, prescriber, and hospital Number of responding programs (%) n = 38 13 (34%) 17 (45%) 8 (21%) Maryland's PRR ~